 - Add the sauce to each bowl and garnish with avocado, lemon juice and hemp seeds.
 Serve immediately.

-Vegan Buddha Bowls is available on Amazon* and wherever books are sold
+Vegan Buddha Bowls is available wherever books are sold

 More about Vegan Buddha Bowls by Cara Carin Cifelli

 In her first cookbook, Vegan Buddha Bowls, Cara Carin Cifelli shares 62 creative bowl recipes that are healthy, simple, and will bring new flavor combinations into vegan and non-vegan kitchens alike.

 “I’ve always had a love of eating food from a bowl because there is comfort element to the way it just holds everything together,” writes Cifelli in her introduction.